 Dry wall hasn’t always been the choice building material.

 A little over 50 years ago, the drywall construction industry was slow to turn a profit.
-This wasn’t due to new drywall contractors, poor work ethic, or lack of customers, but rather due to the labor intensive use of plaster.
-Before drywall repair was introduced, workers were forced to take wet plaster and wrap it around beams to create the walls found within homes.
+This wasn’t due to new drywall contractors, poor work ethic, or lack of customers, but rather due to the labor-intensive use of plaster.
+Before drywall repair was introduced, workers were forced to take wet plaster and wrap it around beams to create the walls found in homes.

-This drywall process took a long time to complete since it needed to be repeated many times before a single wall would be complete.
+This process created by drywall contractors in Lower Mainland, British Columbia took a long time to complete since it needed to be repeated many times before a single wall would be complete.
 Meaning, it would take a team of workers well over three months to complete a job using plaster, whereas it would take the same team 1.5 months to complete the same job using drywall.

 |Installing and Finishing|